KEHANG/KEHANG.github.io/_posts/2017-04-01-mnist-classifiers-exploration.markdown

 for people (including graders) to review.
 After grading, the post will be modified to be a standalone report with more background.

+Package specifications for this project:

+- OS: Mac

+- python: 3.6.0

+- keras: 2.0.2

+- backend of keras: theano

+- theano: 0.9.0

 ### 1. Multinomial/Softmax Regression

 #### Part 4: report base-line test error